gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 # Pros and Cons

-Here's my short-list.
+Here's my shortlist.

 Pros:
 * People are awesome.
 Both the full-timers and interns are amazing.
 I made some of my best friends here.
 I already talked a huge amount about the people here, so I won't go for too long, but it really is Riot's highlight that probably no other company can quite beat (that together with the company culture).
 * People genuinely care about Riot, and are invested in the company's culture.
 They genuinely always want to see Riot do better.
-* Internship program is well-run.
+* The internship program is well-run.
 There is a lot of mentorship (and a lot of fun activities).
-You'll have so much fun you're going to feel a bit guilty about it because you're supposed to be working hard.
+You'll have so much fun you're going to feel a bit guilty about it because you're supposed to be working.
+And how could working be this fun?
-* If you're a fan of Riot's games or are just invested in the gaming industry, there's just simply the coolest shit ever.
+* If you're a fan of Riot's games or are just invested in the gaming industry, there's just simply the coolest shit ever going on at Riot.
 I'm so happy the Riot Games 10 Year Anniversary reveal happened, because now I can gush about just the awesome things that people are working about.
 I got to playtest some of the new games coming out, and all I can say is just, wow.
 We also saw a bit of
 Arcane, which I am the most excited for out of the insane amount of new projects Riot is juggling.
-You get to somebody who contributes to and works on the things you're a fan of -- is that not every fan's dream?
+You get to be somebody who contributes to and works on the things you're a fan of -- is that not every fan's dream?

 Cons (for the ones with an exclamation mark, there's some other mixed thoughts about it though):